Peugeot maker PSA's car revenue returns to growth after lockdowns

-PSA has performed better than some rivals after dealerships swung back into action in France and elsewhere from June, a potential boost ahead of its merger with Fiat Chrysler Automobiles (FCA), due to close early next year.
+PSA has performed better than some rivals after dealerships swung back into action in France and elsewhere from June, a potential boost ahead of its merger with Fiat Chrysler Automobiles (FCA) FCHA.MI, due to close early next year.

 But a resurgence in the COVID-19 pandemic is clouding prospects for the coming months, and France is bracing for a possible renewed month-long lockdown.

-PSA shares were dragged 3.6% lower by 0900 GMT, even though the Peugeot and Citroen maker beat quarterly expectations on revenue by a wide margin, analysts at Jefferies said.
+PSA shares were dragged 3.6% lower by 0900 GMT, even though the group which also encompasses the Citroen marque beat quarterly expectations on revenue by a wide margin, as analysts at Jefferies noted.

 Financial chief Philippe de Rovira said September had ended on a strong note with a good order book, adding PSA planned to nudge up production in the fourth quarter versus a year earlier.